 - Server located in New York 1

-For the cloud storage we will connect to us-east-1 to run all the benchmark.
-The tool we will be using to run all the test is an Open Source S3 Compatible Benchmark tool.
+For the cloud storage we will connect to us-east-1 to run all the benchmarks.
+The tool we will be using to run all the tests is an Open Source S3 Compatible Benchmark tool.

 Testing Results & Analysis